 The beauty of practical and graphical analysis is their robustness to the required assumptions for quantitative analysis.
 If, however you intend to use quantitative analysis techniques, the validity of the assumptions needs to be assessed.
-The most common quantitative statistical methods involve an assumption of normally and independently distributed residuals with a mean of zero and a constant variance, NID(0, $\sigma^2$ ).
+The most common quantitative statistical methods involve an assumption of normally and independently distributed residuals with a mean of zero and a constant variance, NID(0, σ^2).
 This seems reasonable once you have a working mathematical model, but may not be if you don't.
 Randomization attempts to increase the likelihood this assumption is not violated, but randomization may make it more difficult to assign causality.
 So what do you do when you only have hypotheses regarding what the model might be?
 Quantitative analysis should be used carefully and when appropriate.

 When measurements are made across time, for example, methods appropriate for analysis of the time series need to be considered.
 In addition to nonlinearity and statistical dependence, missing data, systematic biases in measurements, multicollinearity, and a variety of other factors can cause violations of statistical modeling assumptions.
 Widely available statistical software makes it easy to perform analyses without careful attention to inherent assumptions, and this risks inaccurate, or even misleading, conclusions.
 ANOVA can be used, inappropriately, to assess p-values on a data set that contains special cause variation (e.g., outliers).
-It is therefore important to understand the assumptions.
+It is therefore important to understand the assumptions embodied in the methods you are using and to understand and assess those assumptions.
 At a minimum, you will want to check how well your statistical model fits the data.
 Does it make sense from a scientific/engineering perspective?
 Visual displays and plots of data and residuals from fitting are helpful for evaluating the relevance of assumptions and the fit of the model.
-Basic techniques for assessing model fit (e.g., the R and R adjusted delta) are available in most statistical software.
+Basic techniques for assessing model fit (e.g., the R2 and R2 adjusted25 delta) are available in most statistical software.